pauline-rugwevera/kinder-speech/README.md

 [Link to live website](https://pauline-rugwevera.github.io/kinder-speech/)
 # UX
 ## Site owner's goals
-* To present speech and language programs for children to the public and how it improves them to speak the manner of the classes as well well as the staff.
+* To present speech and language programs for children to the public and how it improves them to speak, the manner of the classes as well as how equipped the staff is.
-* Users to easily navigate the site
+* Users to easily navigate the site.
-* Connect with all the customers including the potential ones
+* Connect with all the customers including the potential ones.
-* Make sure users find it easy to ask any  questions or give feedback
+* Make sure users find it easy to ask any  questions or give feedback.
 ## User goals
 ### New user goals
-* User is able to find information and mission about the speech and language site.
+* User is able to find more information about the speech and language site.
 * User is able to easily find each program description, in detail.
 * User is able to find how exactly these programs help them.
 * User can easily contact the owner